derintelligence/en-az-parallel-corpus/README.md

 # en-az-parallel-corpus

-The directory contains an information about a parallel corpus for English-Azerbaijani and Azerbaijani-English translation task.
+The directory contains an information about a parallel corpus for English-Azerbaijani and Azerbaijani-English translation tasks.
 The main goal of introducing the data is to help engineers and developers to create a universal language model (fine-tuned models) for Azerbaijani language.

 *Read this in other languages: [English](README.md), [Azerbaijan](README.az.md)*